-Loads the total forces on each requested atom in the previous time step (in kcal $mol^{-1}Å^{-1}$) into a local array.
+Loads the total forces on each requested atom and group in the previous time step (in kcal $\text{mol}^{-1}\text{Å}^{-1}$) into a local array.
 The total force also includes external forces.
-Note that the "loadforces" command returns external forces applied by the user.
+Note that the

+"loadforces" command returns external forces applied by the user.
 Therefore, one can subtract the external force on an atom from the total force on this atom to get the pure force arising from the simulation system.
+Note that "enabletotalforces" must be called first.